Learning the early signs of a one-way relationship may help you avoid heartbreak and build stronger connections.

 For some people, not valuing and caring for other people is a sign of low empathy.
 In short, empathy is when we put ourselves in someone else’s shoes.

 So, when someone doesn’t value how you feel or isn’t active in the relationship with you, is it because they lack empathy?
 It can be.

-From a psychological perspective, Zawisza explains that lack of empathy can be a symptom of a number of different mental health conditions.
+From a psychological perspective, Zawisza explains that lack of empathy can be a symptom of a number of different mental health conditions, like narcissistic personality.